sockjs/sockjs-erlang/README.md

     ./examples/misultin_echo.erl

 This will start a simple `/echo` SockJS server on `http://localhost:8081`.
-Open this link in the browser and play around.
+Open this link in a browser and play around.